 Whether you’ve used marijuana before or not, the fact is that this magical plant is becoming the favorite pastime of people around the world and it’s not likely to be different in 2021.
 The marijuana statistics below show that the market is growing as well as the number of people enjoying it.

 As with anything we consume, we have to be aware of the health risks that smoking cannabis carries with it.
 It’s up to you to do the research and decide whether the benefits outweigh the risks.

 We did the legwork so you don’t have to.
 Read through them and be sure to make an informed decision.
 After all, that’s the only way to make using marijuana recreationally — safe, responsible, and truly relaxing.

 Top Ten Marijuana Statistics

-- 1 in 6 teens who use marijuana frequently will become addicted.
+- Marijuana addiction facts: 1 in 6 teens who use marijuana frequently will become addicted.

 Before we get dealing with more serious numbers, let’s go over the basics.
 Who are marijuana users and how many are there?
 How addictive is it?
 Here we go.

-1. The yearly prevalence of marijuana usage worldwide is 2.5%.
+1. Weed statistics show that the yearly prevalence of marijuana usage worldwide is 2.5%.

 Even though this doesn’t seem like much by itself, things are put into perspective when you realize that the yearly prevalence of cocaine and opiates is 0.2% worldwide.